Stainless Steel & Heat Resistant Alloys

 Stainless steel and heat resistant alloys are some of the most versatile materials that we offer, with uses in almost every industry – from aerospace to renewables.
-Stainless steel investment castings are made from a metal alloy that consists of a blend of at least 50% of iron with a minimum of 10.5% of chromium – the exact percentage of chromium varies, as stainless steel alloys can contain up to 30% of this metal, depending on the quality you desire.
+Stainless steel investment castings are made from a metal alloy that consists of a blend of at least 50% of iron with a minimum of 10.5% of chromium – the exact percentage of chromium varies, as stainless steel castings can contain up to 30% of this metal, depending on the quality you desire.

 WHAT DOES ‘STAINLESS’ MEAN?

 A material becomes ‘stainless’ when a chromium-rich oxide film forms on its surface and heals itself continuously when it comes into contact with oxygen.
 The end result of our stainless steel investment casting process includes:

 - The ability to last for a very long time

 - An aptitude when exposed to increased stress or pressure.

 Also, stainless steel contains other elements used to augment its structure and properties – such as nickel, molybdenum, copper, silicon and titanium – which adds strength and durability to this alloy.
 Carbon is typically present in small amounts, ranging from less than 0.03% to over 1.0% in certain martensitic grades.

 Stainless-steel investment casting has a lot of applications, from commercial to industrial, making it an extremely popular option.